REFER A PATIENT

 Posted by Bobby Stephenson

-Post-stroke rehabilitation helps those who have suffered strokes relearn the skills they lost due to the brain damage caused by the stroke.
+Post-stroke rehabilitation helps those who have suffered strokes relearn the skills they lost due to the brain damage caused by the acute care episode.
 For instance, these skills may include coordinating leg movements to allow an individual to walk again or performing steps in a complex activity.
 Therapists teach stroke survivors new ways to perform tasks to compensate for the loss of movement.

 Following a stroke, an individual may only be capable of dressing or bathing using just one arm or hand.
-He may also need to learn how to communicate effectively if his ability to speak is compromised.
+They may also need to learn how to communicate effectively if their ability to speak is compromised.
 Reacquiring the ability to perform these daily activities is the first stage stroke survivors need in order to regain their independence.
-Rehabilitation experts agree that a well-focused, carefully directed repetitive practice is a fundamental element of any rehabilitation program.
+Rehabilitation experts agree that a well-focused, carefully directed repetitive practice is a fundamental element of any post stroke rehabilitation program.

 Download Our Free eBook for More Information About Understanding Stroke